Admission to the School of Nursing

 To be considered for admission, applicants must:

-• Earn a C or higher in required sciences, nutrition, math, English, and nursing courses.
+- Earn a C or higher in required sciences, math, English, and nursing courses.
 Science courses must have been completed within the last 10 years.
-Students must submit an application for acceptance of sciences taken prior to the last 10 years to the School of Nursing Office of Student Services.
-Appropriate faculty and/or administrators will review the request.
+Students must submit an exemption request for acceptance of sciences taken prior to the last 10 years to the School of Nursing Office of Student Services.
 Consideration will only be given to those with experience in the science in which exception is being requested.
 Transfer credit for science courses taken prior to the last 10 years will be evaluated on an individual basis.
 There can be no outstanding incomplete grades prior to beginning nursing courses.

 Students admitted as a first-time University of Louisville freshman will have 0.2 points added to their program grade point average for ranking during review of upper division applications.